-The site-based Main Works Contractor's Site Manager will report to the Main Works Contractor's Project Manager and will ensure the requirements of the CEMP are implemented at all times during the Works.
+The Main Works Contractor's Site Manager will be site based and will report to the Main Works Contractor's Project Manager, and will ensure that the requirements of the CEMP are implemented at all times during the works.

-Responsibilities of the Main Works Contractor's Site Manager will include:
+Responsibilities of the Main Works Contractor's Site Manager include:

-- ensuring personnel receive site specific induction training that incorporates the environmental relevance of the CEMP and, as is reasonably practical, ongoing environmental awareness training; - keeping records of environmental performance; - liaising with Authorities and implementing any remedial measures when an environmental incident occurs; and, - ensuring any complaints received are managed in accordance with the latest version of the CEMP.
+- Ensuring all personnel receive site specific induction training that incorporates the environmental relevance of the CEMP and as far as is reasonably practical, ongoing environmental awareness training; - Keeping records of environmental performance; - Liaising with Authorities and implementing any remedial measures when an environmental incident occurs; - Ensuring any complaints received are managed in accordance with the latest version of the CEMP.